benjaminW78/git-hooks-versionned/README.md

         └── logHook.sh
     ```
 # How To Deploy hooks for Dev or Staging

+1. Copy those files inside your current git repository.

-Run `deployHooks.sh` with one param `development` or `staging`
+2. Run `deployHooks.sh` with one param `development` or `staging`

 ## Params explanation

 1. development: use this params on developers pc only.
-2. staging: use this params on preprod and release servers only.
+2. staging: use this params on preprod server only.

     ```shell